 So, if you plan to journey through areas where the temperatures dip below freezing, RV skirting is essential, and will save you money on repairs and energy bills.

-Even if your rig comes with features that will help it survive the winter weather, it is advisable to skirt your RV, as it will help keep the inside of the rig warmer, thus resulting in lower heating costs.
+Even if your RV comes with features that protect it from the freezing winter weather, it's advisable to skirt your RV, as it will help keep the inside of the rig warmer, thus resulting in lower heating costs.

-If you are living in your RV the whole year round you have likely experienced some harsh weather in November or December.
+If you're living in your RV the whole year, you have likely experienced some harsh winter weather.
 The simple solution is to install exterior vinyl skirting around the RV.
 These skirting panels are ideal for extreme temperatures where your RV may be exposed to cold winds and sub-zero temperatures.
 They not only give you warmer floors in winters but also provide you with extra storage under your rig.